joshenoy/sathyabh.at/content/blog/2016-02-27-weekend-2-day-roadtrip-to-srirangapatna-kushalnagar-and-madikeri-day-2.md

   - travelogue

 ---
-Jo always wanted to pay a visit to Kushalnagar, Bylakuppe  and surroundings and I always wanted to drive down that side, but thanks to our sheer laziness or something always coming up, Madikeri &#8211; Kushalnagar trip always remained a pipe dream.
+Jo always wanted to pay a visit to Kushalnagar, Bylakuppe  and surroundings and I always wanted to drive down that side, but thanks to our sheer laziness or something always coming up, Madikeri - Kushalnagar trip always remained a pipe dream.

 Day 2 <a href="https://sathyabh.at/2016/02/20/weekend-2-day-roadtrip-to-srirangapatna-kushalnagar-and-madikeri-day-1/" target="_blank">continues</a>..

-So, for Day 2 we had originally planned like so: Nisargadhama &#8211; Mysore &#8211; Chamundi Temple &#8211; Bangalore.
-However, since we couldn&#8217;t visit the Monasteries on day one, we decided to visit Monasteries on day 2 and skip Mysore/Chamundi since it&#8217;d have been way too late by the time we reached home.
+So, for Day 2 we had originally planned like so: Nisargadhama - Mysore - Chamundi Temple - Bangalore.
+However, since we couldn't visit the Monasteries on day one, we decided to visit Monasteries on day 2 and skip Mysore/Chamundi since it'd have been way too late by the time we reached home.

 <!--more-->

 Having had breakfast, we went walking around the property.
-Jo spotted a swing and couldn&#8217;t help sitting on it..
+Jo spotted a swing and couldn't help sitting on it..

 <blockquote class="instagram-media" style="background: #FFF; border: 0; border-radius: 3px; box-shadow: 0 0 1px 0 rgba(0,0,0,0.5),0 1px 10px 0 rgba(0,0,0,0.15); margin: 1px; max-width: 658px; padding: 0; width: calc(100% - 2px);" data-instgrm-captioned="" data-instgrm-version="6">
   <div style="padding: 8px;">